magento/merchdocs/src/live-search/facets-add.md

      - Use in Search - `Yes`
      - Use in Search Results Layered Navigation - `Yes`
      - Use in Layered Navigation - `Filterable (with results)`
+     - Use in Search Results Layered Navigation - `Yes`

 1. When prompted, refresh the cache.

    The facet will become available in the storefront the next time the catalog is synchronized with Live Search.
+Depending on the [index mode]({% link system/index-management.md %}) that is set for the _Product Attributes Feed_, it can take some time for the updated attribute to appear in the list of available facets.
 If the facet doesn't become available after two hours, see [Troubleshooting Catalog Sync]({% link live-search/onboarding.md %}).

+   {:.bs-callout-warning}
+   Known issue: For best results, set the index mode for the _Product Attribute Feed_ to `Update on Schedule`.
+At this time there is an issue with `Update on Save`.

 ## Step 2: Edit facet properties